 What is Different about the Dance of this Indian Tribe?

-Kalbelia Indian tribe performs this dance to celebrate happy occasions but no, in addition,n they also let the tourists from different parts of the world enjoy watching them dance.
-They do not practice the dance movements beforehand, they highlight is that the men who are in charge of the music can play any tune they want and the dancers go with it.
+Kalbelia Indian tribe performs this dance to celebrate happy occasions but not just that, in addition, they also let the tourists from different parts of the world enjoy watching them dance.
+They do not practice the dance movements beforehand, it is an impromptu form of dancing.
+The highlight is that the men who are in charge of the music can play any tune they want and the dancers go with it.
+But still, they co-ordinate so well that a person watching will never know that it is not practiced.
 The woman of this Indian tribe who dances tries to replicate a serpent in her movements.

-She wears a black dress which contains patterns of many colors, small mirrors and shining thread.
-The head dress is known as Odhani, the skirt Lehenga and the top Angrakhi.
-And lots of accessories to go with the dress.
+A Kalbelia dancer wears a black dress which contains patterns of many colors, small mirrors, and shining thread.
+These are set on the dress in beautiful patterns making it look rich.
+The headdress is known as Odhani, the skirt Lehenga, and the top Angrakhi.
+Lots of accessories are used which go well with the dress.
 The dance includes fast movements and also acrobatic movements.
-The tempo of the music increases with time which entices the spectatorswhose energy level rises and cannot help but tap their feet or clap their hands to go with the rhythm.
+The tempo of the music increases with time which entices the spectators whose energy level rises and cannot help but tap their feet or clap their hands to go with the rhythm.

 The men sit in a circle around the performing girl.
-They play various instruments which range from their traditional pungi to the dholak, harmonium, dhulfi etc. No, they don’t practice either.
-It is all impromptu.
+They play various instruments that range from their traditional pungi to the dholak, harmonium, dhulfi, etc. No, they don’t practice either, even the music is all impromptu.
 The songs are usually based on folklore and mythology.
 The men of this Indian tribe wear their usual attire of kurta with a colorful turban.
-The girl moves inside the circle just like the snake in the cane basket which dance to their tune.
+The girl moves inside the circle just like the snake in the cane basket which dances to their tune.

 It is really a visual treat to watch the long black skirt and headgear swirl according to the tune.
-I strongly recommend you go see the dance anytime you visit Rajasthan.
-You can also watch videos of this dance online.
-It is an important part of the Indian culture and heritage.
-We can play a small part in keeping it alive by being the lively audience.
+I strongly recommend you to including watching this dance performance when you are visiting Rajasthan.
+You can also watch videos of this dance online, but live performance is a feast to the eye.
+It is an important part of Indian culture and heritage.
+We can play a small part in keeping it alive by being a lively audience and appreciating the art.